 - Plot-triggering deaths have been confirmed to have impacted the final arc as well.
 Both Masaki and Kanae's deaths are tied into the events of the final arc having been caused by Yhwach performing The Purge on impure quincies six years before the beginning of the story.
 The impact of these two deaths on the behaviour and decisions of their husbands (Isshin and Ryuuken) over the intervening years, and subsequently on their sons (Ichigo and Uryuu), are hugely important to the development of the final arc.

-- In Pandora Hearts, Lacie’s death caused Jack to form contract with Oz, which caused the Tragedy of Sablier, in order to bring the world to Lacie in the depth of the abyss.
-The contract forced Oz to be brought to 100 years later along with Jack, although Oz remembers nothing about it, causing him to seek the truth about his own existence, which is why the story happens.
+- In Pandora Hearts, Lacie’s death caused Jack to form a contract with Oz, the B-rabbit, which caused the Tragedy of Sablier, in order to bring the world to Lacie in the depths of the abyss.
+The contract forced Oz to be brought 100 years later along with Jack, although Oz remembers nothing about it, causing him to seek the truth about his own existence, which is why the story happens.

 - Ace Swift's death in Turnabout Storm.
 It ends up with Rainbow Dash being accused for it, which in turn leads up to Phoenix Wright being summoned to Equestria.